 22. A student is given four samples A, B, C and D to find their pH.
-He observed vec that the colour of pH paper become light red(A), dark red(B), Orange (C) and dark blue(D).
+He observ ved that the colour of pH paper become light red(A), dark red(B), Orange (C) and dark blue(D).
 Arrange the samples with increasing pH value.
 2 23.
 Show diagrammatically binary fission in Amoeba.
 2 24.
 Show diagrammatically path of a light ray passing through a prism.
 2 25.
 Differentiate between reflection and refraction of light.
 2 26.
-How will you determine the equivalent resistance of two resistors where the equivalent resistance of two resistance of two resistance of two resistance of two resistance and the equivalent resistance of two resistance of the equivalent resistance of two res her connected in series?
-2 2.7 Write four steps to show that CO is given out during respiration 2
+How will you determine the equivalent resistance of two resistors wh nen connected in series?
+2 27.
+Write four steps to show that CO 2 is given out during respiration.
+2